Del Mar Fairground Shooting Video Appears To Show Deputy Shoot Armed Man In The Back Outside Ice Cube Concert

 Video from the Del Mar Fairground appears to show a sheriff’s deputy shooting a man in the back outside an Ice Cube concert after witnesses said the man opened fire.

 As Fox 5 San Diego reported, shots were fired at the fairground just after 7 p.m. local time.
-Video of the shooting has since been posted to Twitter, showing officers firing four shots at a man in a black coat as he appeared to be turned away.
+Video of the shooting has since been posted to Twitter, which shows officers firing four shots at a man in a black coat as he appeared to be turned away.
 The man then fell to the ground as deputies tried to disperse the crowd.

 The circumstances of the Del Mar Fairground shooting were not immediately clear.
 Though officers seemed to shoot the man while his back was turned, the video appeared to show the man holding something in his hand and walking toward another person when he was shot.

-Witnesses told CBS 8 that the suspect had opened fire as crowd grew restless while waiting to get into the concert, and police tried to stop the man.
+Witnesses told CBS 8 that the suspect had opened fire as the crowd grew restless while waiting to get into the concert, and police tried to stop the man.

 “According to witnesses, at the end of a race at the track the crowd was getting restless as people filed in for the Ice Cube concert that was to follow the races,” the report noted.
 “The concert was sold out and gates were reportedly closed to those trying to enter around 6:45 p.m.